NDN Girls Book Club

 FAQs

-• Thank you for supporting our accessible workshop programming by purchasing merch!
-Because one person packs all of our merch orders, please expect your order to be processed and shipped between 5 and 10 business days, depending on where you’re located.
+Thank you for supporting our accessible workshop programming by purchasing merch!
+Because one person packs all of our merch orders, please expect your order to be processed and shipped in just a few days.
 We ship Priority & First Class to get your merch to you as quickly as possible.
 Thank you for your patience!

-• We are so excited to collaborate with you!
-Please shoot Kinsale an email at kinsalehues@gmail.com and include your location, budget, requested dates/times, and any other important information.
+We are so excited to collaborate with you!
+Please email us your location, budget, requested dates/times, and any other important information.
 We work on a sliding scale to compensate our artists & workshop facilitators fairly, and we never charge attendees or students!
 If you have a very tight budget, or none at all, please don’t be afraid to reach out; we prioritize hosting programming at tribal schools and Indigenous youth-centered spaces no matter the cost if the programming fits.

-• Great question!
-We pop-up at many different places, including markets, book festivals, and readings but your best bet is to stay tuned on our Instagram.
+Great question!
+We pop-up at many different places, including markets, book festivals, and readings but your best bet is to stay tuned on our Instagram and signed up for our newsletter.

-• We are so excited to potentially join you!
-Please shoot kinsalehues@gmail.com an email with any questions you have about collaborations.
+We are so excited to potentially join you!
+Please shoot us an email with any questions you have about collaborations.
 We help to organize, sell our merch, and do book trades at readings, event pop-ups, bookstores, markets, book festivals, conferences, and more.

 Meet the Team